WAP Systems and Labeled Subshifts

-$\Box$ \begin{Qs} $\qquad$ \begin{enumerate} \item Is it true that for every label $\M$ not of finite type there exists $\NN \in \Theta(\M)$ which is non-tame (hence also so that $(X(\M),S)$ is not tame) ? \item Is there a label $\M$ not of finite type such that $X(\M)$ is tame or even null ? \item Is there a recurrent such label ? \end{enumerate} A positive answer to the second question (in the null case) will yield an example of a null dynamical system with a recurrent transitive point which is not minimal.
+$\Box$ \begin{Qs} $\qquad$ \begin{enumerate} \item Is it true that for every label $\M$ not of finite type there exists $\NN \in \Theta(\M)$ which is non-tame (hence also so that $(X(\M),S)$ is not tame) ? \item Is there a label $\M$ not of finite type such that $X(\M)$ is tame or even null ? \end{enumerate} Since a subsystem of a tame (or null) system is tame (resp. null), it follows that we could choose $\M$ in the latter case to be a recurrent label.
+A positive answer to this second question (in the null case) would thus yield an example of a null dynamical system with a recurrent transitive point which is not minimal.
 The question whether such a system exists is a long standing open question. \end{Qs}

 In a private conversation Tomasz Downarowicz asked us whether it is the case that every WAP system is null.
 Our next example shows that there are (a) non-null simple labels, hence topologically transitive WAP subshifts which are non-null; (b) non-tame labels of finite type, hence subshifts arising from finite type labels which are not tame.